 United Way of Washington County’s Statement of Diversity and Inclusion

-Diversity and inclusion are key components to achieve our mission, to unite people, resources, and organizations to improve lives in Washington County, diversity and inclusion are key components.
+Diversity and inclusion are key components to achieve our mission, to unite people, resources, and organizations to improve lives in Washington County.
 They give strength to our vision of a community where everyone achieves their human potential through education, financial stability, and healthy lives.
 We are ensuring that everyone in our community, no matter their uniqueness, can LIVE UNITED and to be a part of our efforts as we advance the common good.
-We do this by building a community that offers quality of life for all, regardless of race; color; sex (including pregnancy, childbirth and related medical conditions); age; ancestry; citizenship; national origin; religious creed; non-job related handicap/disability status, (mental or physical); or relationship or association with persons with handicaps or disabilities; use of a service animal because of the blindness, deafness or physical handicap of the user; sexual orientation, veteran’s status, genetic information; or having a GED rather than a high school diploma.
+We do this by building a community that offers quality of life for all, regardless of race; color; ethnicity, sex (including pregnancy, childbirth and related medical conditions); age; citizenship; national origin; religious creed; non-job related handicap/disability status, (mental or physical); or relationship or association with persons with handicaps or disabilities; use of a service animal because of the blindness, deafness or physical handicap of the user; sexual orientation, veteran’s status, genetic information; or having a GED rather than a high school diploma.

 Through the efforts of the United Way of Washington County’s Board of Directors, staff, and volunteers, we are enriched when we strive for an inclusive environment of diverse individuals and organizations in all aspects to LIVE UNITED.

 The United Way of Washington County Diversity and Inclusion Policy is reviewed and approved by our Board of Directors.

 Designated Gift Handling Policy